vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-vsphere.md

 1. Select **Certificate Management** and enter a vCenter Single Sign-On password.
 1. Select **Machine Certificates**, select a certificate, and click **Show Details**.
 1. Copy the certificate thumbprint so that you can verify it when you deploy a management cluster.

+## Thick provisioning versus thin provisioning {#provisioning}

+If you select thick provisioning as the disk format, when Tanzu Community Edition creates cluster node VMs from the template, the full size of each node's disk will be reserved.
+This can rapidly consume storage if you deploy many clusters or clusters with many nodes.
+However, if you select thin provisioning, as you deploy clusters this can give a false impression of the amount of storage that is available.
+If you select thin provisioning, there might be enough storage available at the time that you deploy clusters, but storage might run out as the clusters run and accumulate data.